Scholastic wrestling: Weight classes

-NWCA Official Weight Classes as of 2014-15:

-106, 113, 120, 126, 132, 138, 145, 152, 160, 170, 182, 195, 220, 285.
+NWCA official weight classes as of 2024-25 are: 106, 113, 120, 126, 132, 138, 144, 150, 157, 165, 175, 190, 215, and 285.

 Season structure

 The high school wrestling season customarily runs from October or November to March.
 Regular season competition begins in late October or early November and continues until February.
-Post-season competition usually continues from February to March (depending on, if individual wrestlers or teams qualify for a regional, sectional, or state championship).
-Normally, wrestling teams from two different high schools would compete in what is known as a "dual meet".
+Post-season competition usually continues from February to March depending on whether individual wrestlers or teams qualify for regional, sectional, or state championships.

+Wrestling teams from two different high schools normally compete in what is known as a "dual meet".
 It is possible for there also to be a "multiple dual", where more than two wrestling teams compete against each other at the same event on the same day.
 For example, one high school wrestling team may face another wrestling team for the first dual, and then a third wrestling team for the second dual.
 Also, those two wrestling teams may compete against each other in a dual meet as well.
 High schools often compete in regional, city-, or county-wide leagues.